universestate/katana/README.md

 ## Usage Instructions

 ### Cloning the Repository
-Clone the Laterium repository using the following command:
+`Clone the Laterium repository using the following command:`
 ```bash
 $ git clone https://github.com/universestate/laterium.git
 ```

 ### Preparing the Environment
-Copy `.bat` or `.sh` files into the appropriate directory:
+`Copy `.bat` or `.sh` files into the appropriate directory:`
 ```
 path\your\gamemodes
 ```

 ### Replacing Main Files
-Replace your existing gamemode main files (e.g., `.pwn`, `.p`, etc.) with `.lat` files to switch to the Laterium system.
+`Rename the file (for example: .pwn, .p, etc.) that serves as the main gamemode file to .lat, according to the Laterium system file format.`

 ### Running Programs
-Run the script appropriate for your operating system:
+`Run the script appropriate for your operating system:`

 - **Windows**
   ```bat